stevemac321/booklets/README.md

-Stephen E. MacKenzie © 2018
+Stephen E. MacKenzie Â© 2018

 These documents may be downloaded, printed and freely distributed, but any and all changes must be approved by Stephen E. MacKenzie.
 Inquire through github: https://github.com/stevemac321